Published: 30 September 2017

 The curvature can be described as:

-where is the th mode curvature shape.
+where 'i(z) is the ith mode curvature shape.

 The mode shape of the displacement is sinusoidal given that the riser is a simply supported beam located in the vertical plane.
-Thus, can be defined as follows:
+Thus, i(z) can be defined as follows:

 Accordingly, the curvature can be expressed as: